skypjack/entt/docs/md/entity.md

 An empty type `T` is such that `std::is_empty_v<T>` returns true.
 They are also the same types for which _empty base optimization_ (EBO) is possibile.<br/>
 `EnTT` handles these types in a special way, optimizing both in terms of performance and memory usage.
-However, this also has drawbacks that are worth mentioning.
+However, this also has consequences that are worth mentioning.

-When an empty type is detected, a pool is created in such a way that one and only one instance of the given type is created.
-All the entities will refer to it.
-Since the type is, in fact, empty, this is safe and there is no risk that a modification of its data members will affect other instances.<br/>
+When an empty type is detected, it's not instantiated in any case.
+Therefore, only the entities to which it's assigned are made availble.
+All the iterators as well as the `get` member functions of registries, views and groups will return temporary objects.
+Similarly, some functions such as `try_get` or the raw access to the list of components aren't available for this kind of types.<br/>
-Iterations are faster because only the entities to which the type is assigned are considered.
-Similarly, less memory is used, since there exists always only one instance of the component itself, no matter how many entities it is assigned.
+On the other hand, iterations are faster because only the entities to which the type is assigned are considered.
+Moreover, less memory is used, since there doesn't exist any instance of the component, no matter how many entities it is assigned to.

-The drawback is that the `raw` member function will no longer be able to return a valid pointer to the list of components in the pool.
-This is because there is no list of components at all.
-Only one instance of the given type exists in this case.
-Therefore, `raw` will always return a pointer to that instance.<br/>
-Nonetheless, the iterators returned by the `begin` and `end` member functions are still valid and can be used safely.
-More in general, all the features offered by the library aren't affected, but for the `raw` member function.
+More in general, none of the features offered by the library is affected, but for the ones that require to return actual instances.

 # Multithreading